jac459/meta-kodi/README.md

 - "TVShows"; Future use with directories on the NEEO-remote.
 - "Movies"; Future use with directories on the NEEO-remote.
 - "Music"; Future use with directories on the NEEO-remote.
+- "LANGUAGE" & "AUDIO": These buttons should (not able to test yet) swtich the Audio-language if multiple exist
 - "MUTE TOGGLE"; silence the player.

 New in this release are 4 directories: